Thomas M. Carnegie: Union Iron Mills

 While Andrew and Miller spent the better part of the next year touring Europe, Thomas flourished at the Union Iron Mills.
 The company struggled financially as the end of the Civil War led to sharp drops in the need for iron products, but Thomas proved to be a warm and friendly executive where his brother was cold and austere.
 Thomas' ability to make friends allowed the firm to receive numerous contracts and even infusions of capital when needed, and it is unlikely the company would have survived without him.
 Andrew wrote to Thomas extensively from Europe, constantly criticizing his business decisions, providing him with micromanaging instructions, and generally demeaning him.
 From Europe, Andrew also badgered Thomas to make improvements to their home in America, and decided to call the rapidly expanding mansion "Fairfield."
 Thomas' judgement proved to be more prescient than Andrew's when, in July 1865, Andrew became fascinated with the "Dodd process," a new English method of welding steel facing to iron railroad rails and, despite Thomas' misgivings, he purchased the American patent for the process.
-The process proved unworkable, and although he made additional investments in retooling the mill, the rails produced by the new process were just as brittle and breakable as the those formerly manufactured.
+The process proved unworkable, and although he made additional investments in retooling the mill, the rails produced by the new process were just as brittle and breakable as those formerly manufactured.
 Thomas advised him to conserve his money, but Andrew purchased yet another steel welding patent to try to fix the process.
 That, too, failed and soon Carnegie's steel-welding business was bankrupt.
 Thomas correctly foresaw that Andrew too easily believed his judgment was infallible, and soon a coal mining process Andrew had purchased also led to significant financial losses.

 Meanwhile, Thomas began courting Lucy Coleman, daughter of Pittsburgh iron manufacturing magnate William Coleman.
 Coleman provided Thomas with critical advice on how to improve the Union Iron Mills, and inside information on the coming railroad building boom.
 Another critical business relationship was with Piper & Shiffler (later known as the Keystone Bridge Company), an iron bridge building firm invested in by Andrew in 1862.
 Andrew diverted much of Piper & Shiffler's contracts to the Union Iron Mills, further bolstering the company's profits.
 Thomas often tried to rein in some of his brother's excesses, but to no avail.
 For example, in 1866 Andrew proposed purchasing a pipe works adjacent to the old Cyclops Iron Works.
 Thomas opposed the purchase, arguing that the time for expansion was not ripe and that the pipe works used a kind of iron which the Union Iron Mills did not produce.
 The pipe works turned out to be a white elephant, but they burned down shortly thereafter (saving the firm from further losses).